SoPreoccupied/resourcehub/README.md

 # Description

-Hello fellow SEI immersive Students and welcome to our [Resource Hub!](https://sopreoccupied.github.io/Home)
+Hello fellow SEI Students and welcome to our [Resource Hub!](https://sopreoccupied.github.io/Home)

 Life happens, whether circumstances present as big or small, your educational journey might need to be rerouted.
 Such consideration led to the creation of this Resource Hub.